Interesting Info -> Computer Help -> Virus Removal Guide

 Scan for Viruses

 Make sure your antivirus software is up-to-date.
-Now, run a full system scan and save a copy the log file for the last step.
+Now, run a full system scan and save a copy of the log file for the last step.

 Scan with Malwarebytes Anti-Malware